thiagobien/ACL/README.md

-# ACL Docs
+# Autonomous Cloud Labs - Docs

-Please find documentation for the project in the respective sub-folders.
+This repository is used during an Autonomous Cloud Lab

+## Release branches

 Dedicated release branches have been created which tie into a particular version of the ACL.
 Future versions of the ACL that include keptn.

-*Do not use the master branch as it is the working branch and might be unstable*
+**Do not use the master branch as it is the working branch and might be unstable!**

 - [release-v2.0](tree/release-2.0) is the current stable release and is to be used for all ACLs